mayank95b/Docker-with-Flask-REST-API/README.md

 # Docker with Flask REST API

 Flask is a web application framework written in Python.
-It is developed by Armin Ronacher, who leads an international group of Python enthusiasts named Pocco.
-Flask is based on the Werkzeug WSGI toolkit and Jinja2 template engine.
+It is based on the Werkzeug WSGI toolkit and Jinja2 template engine.
 Flask is often referred to as a micro framework.
 It aims to keep the core of an application simple yet extensible.

 ### Difference b/w Web application and Web Service is that :